hitoshi-watase/sercrod/docs/reference/directives/log.md

 - If evaluation throws an error:

-  - The value becomes a message like `[Nablla warn] *log eval error: ...`.
+  - The value becomes a message like `[Sercrod warn] *log eval error: ...`.
   - The expression and snippet are still shown.
   - The error message is included in the console entry or `<pre>` text.

 #### Evaluation timing

-`*log` is tied to the lifecycle of the Nablla host:
+`*log` is tied to the lifecycle of the Sercrod host:

-- After the host completes its normal render (`_renderTemplate`) and the internal flag index is rebuilt, Nablla schedules log evaluation.
+- After the host completes its normal render (`_renderTemplate`) and the internal flag index is rebuilt, Sercrod schedules log evaluation.
 - The actual logging is triggered in a `requestAnimationFrame` callback:

   - This means the DOM tree is fully updated and painted by the time `*log` runs.